vini-karumuru/QAA/README.md

 # Part 1 – Read quality score distributions

-1. Using ```FastQC``` via the command line on Talapas, produce plots of quality score distributions for R1 and R2 reads.
+1. Using ```FastQC``` via the command line on Talapas, produce plots of the per-base quality score distributions for R1 and R2 reads.
 Also, produce plots of the per-base N content, and comment on whether or not they are consistent with the quality score plots.

 2. Run your quality score plotting script from your Demultiplexing assignment.
 (Make sure you're using the "running sum" strategy!!)
 Describe how the ```FastQC``` quality score distribution plots compare to your own.
 If different, propose an explanation.
 Also, does the runtime differ?
 If so, why?

 3. Comment on the overall data quality of your two libraries.
+Go beyond per-base qscore distributions.
+Make and justify a recommendation on whether or these data are of high enough quality to use for further analysis.

 # Part 2 – Adaptor trimming comparison